narasimhan-me/EngineO.ai/docs/PRICING_IMPLEMENTATION.md

   - `currentPeriodEnd`
 - Reset token counters at the start of each billing cycle
 - Mark canceled subscriptions as read-only access

+### Webhook Handling v1 (Launch)

+For the initial launch, Stripe webhooks are processed inline in the API but remain idempotent and retry-safe.

+The handler at `POST /billing/webhook`:

+1. Uses the raw request body and `STRIPE_WEBHOOK_SECRET` to verify the Stripe signature.
+2. Parses the `Stripe.Event` and extracts customer/subscription details for relevant types:
+   - `customer.subscription.created`
+   - `customer.subscription.updated`
+   - `customer.subscription.deleted`

+The `Subscription` model includes:
+- `lastStripeEventId: string | null` — the last successfully applied Stripe event ID for that account.

+**Idempotency:**
+- Before applying an update, the code compares `subscription.lastStripeEventId` to `event.id`.
+- If they match, the event is treated as already processed and the handler returns 2xx without touching the DB.

+**On a new event:**
+1. Map Stripe price ID → internal plan using `STRIPE_PRICES`.
+2. Update `plan`, `status`, `currentPeriodStart`, `currentPeriodEnd`, `stripeSubscriptionId` and `stripeCustomerId` as needed.
+3. Persist `lastStripeEventId = event.id` only after a successful DB update.

+**Error and retry semantics:**
+- If any DB operation or business logic throws, the request fails with non-2xx.
+- Stripe automatically retries non-2xx responses, and repeated deliveries are safely ignored via `lastStripeEventId`.

+**Design note (v2 preview):**
+A post-launch hardening phase will introduce a durable webhook event table and async processor so we can "capture fast → process async" while keeping v1 simple and launch-ready.

 ---